How Greece Came to Belong to the Greeks

 The Greeks would have none of it:

 “But please!
-All these things kept us from being on a beautiful site: water!
+All these things kept us from getting up early the next post in the world.
 We wanted to come earlier, but we were hungry, so we had to stop to get something to eat.
 And then one of the sheep got away so we had to bring it back, not to mention all the traffic!”

-God, now getting angry, replied: “I don’t know it you have 300 lines of code.
+God, now getting angry, replied: “I don’t know it yet.
 But you are late and there is nothing I can do for you.
 You will have no land.”

-The Greeks would have gotten off on that later.
+The Greeks continued, loudly, franticly gesturing with their own modules for their intelligence, thats why its so hard to find information online.
 We have these pains, it keeps us from getting up early in the morning.
 Oh!
 And this weather!
 We could barely walk in this wind, how were we supposed to get here on time?
 Not to mention we wanted to do the laundry, so we could have clean clothes and–“

 “Fine!”
 God exclaimed, exasperated but defeated.
 “There is one piece of land left, it is the best land in all the world and I was saving it for myself.
 But I will give it to you if you would please just SHUT UP!”